helloravisha/aws-elasticsearch-rest/README.md

 ![Alt text](docs/My-DockerHub-Repo.png)

 ### Gradle Docker

 Gradle kick starting building and  pushing of Docker image  to docker hub

 ![Alt text](docs/DockerBuild-and-Push-to-DockerHub.png)

 ## Unit Testing
-Unit testing is an integral part of agile development principles.
+An improper unit testing product will definitely impact the product deliverable.
+Therefore  Unit testing is an integral part of any agile development principles.
 Today we have different framework like junit, mockito any many other frameworks, in the current system i had leveraged a framework called spock.

 Spock is a testing and specification framework for Java and Groovy applications.